dariuskasperavicius/kilo-letter-guess-game/README.md

 ## Architecture, infrastructure and Live coding
 6. Make this game autoplay.
 Write a test.
 We will need a command with game output.
+7. Finally, everybody was happy with a game, how we would add http client?
+8. Now as we have many layers, how it will be different in layered architecture, clean and hexagonal?`
-7. New feature came: let's make a cli player, which asks for letter and we can enter it and let us play with bots
+9. ---> New feature came: let's make a cli player, which asks for letter and we can enter it and let us play with bots
-8. Can we add a undo function?
+10. Can we add a undo function?
 If we want, we can undo our move.
-9. New features came in.
+11. New features came in.
 Our clients wants to make the code memorable.
 We can quit the game and continue.

-10. Finally, everybody was happy with a game, how we would add http client?
+Optional:
-11. And api for the game to display it on the screen?
+12. And api for the game to display it on the screen?
-12. Now as we have many layers, how it will be different in layered architecture, clean and hexagonal?`

 #Setup